The Riemenschneider Bach Institute

 Associate Editor: Laura Kennelly

-Editorial Board: Melvin Unger, Chairman (Baldwin Wallace University), Delbert Disselhorst (University of Iowa, emeritus), Don O. Franklin (University of Pittsburgh, emeritus), Michael Marrisen (Swarthmore College), Steven E. Plank (Oberlin College), Markus Rathey (Yale University), and Jeanne Swack (University of Wisconsin)
+Editorial Board: Mary Greer, Guest Editor, Delbert Disselhorst (University of Iowa, emeritus), Don O. Franklin (University of Pittsburgh, emeritus), Michael Marrisen (Swarthmore College), Steven E. Plank (Oberlin College), Markus Rathey (Yale University), Jeanne Swack (University of Wisconsin), and Melvin Unger (SUNY-Fredonia).

 BACH: The Journal of the Riemenschneider Bach Institute publishes articles for those interested in Bach and his circle and in the Baroque era.